Hes-Siemelink/hes-release-demo-integration/doc/tutorial.md

 Open PyCharm and select **Open** from the welcome screen.
 Navigate to the directory where you cloned the project and open it.

 **Configure the project interpreter:** PyCharm needs to know which version of Python to use for your project.
-To configure the project interpreter, go to **File > Settings > Project: xlr-container-helloworld-integration > Python Interpreter**.
+To configure the project interpreter, go to **File > Settings > Project: your-project > Python Interpreter**.
 Click on the gear icon and select **Add**.
 From the dropdown menu, select "New Environment" and choose the appropriate version of Python.
 Click "OK" to create the new interpreter.

 ### Python SDK Overview